open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 This spell channels vitality into plants within a specific area.
-There are two possible uses for the spell, granting either immediate or long-­‐‑term benefits.
+There are two possible uses for the spell, granting either immediate or long-­term benefits.

 If you cast this spell using 1 action, choose a point within range.
-All normal plants in a 100-­‐‑foot radius centered on that point become thick and overgrown.
+All normal plants in a 100-­foot radius centered on that point become thick and overgrown.
 A creature moving through the area must spend 4 feet of movement for every 1 foot it moves.